Naxsel/Baxter/README.md

 #### User Interface
 1. Run the server.py in a instance of the baxter.sh script as mentioned before with `rosrun`
     * You may need to edit the ip address at the beginning of the file and locate all the files inside the ros_ws folder.
 Check cpCore.sh inside scripts folder to automate the process
-2. Execute the client script via python in the same workstation or other located in the same network with the correct IP address
+2. Execute the client script via python in the same workstation or in other machine located in the same network with the correct IP address
 ![](images/gui.png)
 Notes: Careful if you try to run a process without ending via the client, due python scripts are executed using the baxter terminal instance you can't run more than one process for each instance